samirsalman/SongLyricsGenerator/README.md

 ![logo](https://github.com/samirsalman/SongLyricsGenerator/blob/main/logo.png)

-**Song Lyrics Generator is Deep Learning model, particularly an RNN model, it is able to generate music lyrics starting from a string input.**
+**Song Lyrics Generator is a Deep Learning model, particularly an RNN model, it is able to generate music lyrics starting from a string input.**

 ### If you like the project, please give it a star.